 Ljubljana is renowned for its relaxed atmosphere, reminiscent both of the Mediterranean and Central Europe, and is well-known as an extremely picturesque and green city.
 Particularly the historical city centre is full of outstanding architecture, a medley of styles from different periods in history, most notably the Baroque, bound together into one of the 20th century’s most amazing total works of art by the famous Ljubljana-born architect and urban planner Jože Plečnik.

 Ljubljana is getting noticed a lot lately and it’s for the good things.
 Most of all, it gets praised for its holistic approach to sustainability and overall quality of life.
 The city was named European Green Capital 2016.
 As nature invisibly blends with the urban tissue, Ljubljana offers a span of very diverse experiences and activities.
 Here just a few options:

 Standing on a hill above the city for about 900 years, the castle is Ljubljana’s main attraction.
-Its Outlook Tower and ramparts offer some of the most beautiful views of the city, while the castle houses a museum exhibition on Slovenian history, a puppet museum, and a number of historical rooms such as the Chapel of St George, the Prison, and a video presentation room called Virtual Castle.
+Its Outlook Tower and ramparts offer some of the most beautiful city views, while the castle houses a museum exhibition on Slovenian history, a puppet museum, and a number of historical rooms such as the Chapel of St George, the Prison, and a video presentation room.
 It also provides space for art exhibitions, cultural events and open-air film screenings.

 The Dragon Bridge

 Adorned with dragon statues, the Dragon Bridge is one of the most recognizable images of Ljubljana.
 The four dragon statues are a masterpiece which has been exciting imagination since the bridge was built.
 The attraction of the dragons aside, the bridge is a unique creation considered to be an extraordinary piece of technical heritage and a superb example of Art Nouveau architecture, which flourished at the turn of the 20th century.